Gummientchen/streamdeck-materialdesign-icons-generator/README.md

 Python 3.10 or newer

 ## How to use
-1. Get the desired Materialdesign icons from https://github.com/Templarian/MaterialDesign (download as .zip)
+1. Get the desired Materialdesign icons from https://github.com/Templarian/MaterialDesign (download repository as .zip)
 2. Extract the downloaded .zip file
 3. Put the files from the subfolder "svg" into the "input" folder
 4. Install the dependancies with "pip install -r requirements.txt"